m-pluta/machine-learning/report/vsdc48.typ

   ],
 ) <train_val_accuracy_cnn>

 From @train_val_accuracy_cnn it is clear that some overfitting is still present, however, this amount is tolerable.
 The reason for the model performing better on validation data in the first few epochs is due to the Dropout layer.
 A dropout layer is a regularisation mechanism that is turned on when training and is turned off when testing.
-This results in the model performing worse on the training data.
+This results in the model performing worse on the training data. @Soleymani_2022 @Keras

 = Evaluation Metrics